-(b) Superstructure
+(2) Superstructure

-The following parameters shall apply to all superstructure of towers and masts:
+The following parameters shall apply to all superstructure of towers and masts.

-- (i) All steel materials to be used in the finishing of the superstructure shall be hotdip galvanised and painted according to the Nigerian Civil Aviation (NCAA) paint schedule for obstructions. - (ii) All aluminium materials shall have aluminium finish and be painted according to NCAA paint schedule for obstructions.
+- (a) All steel materials to be used in the finishing of the superstructure shall be hot-dip galvanised and painted according to the Nigerian Airspace Management Agency (NAMA) paint schedule for obstructions. - (b) All aluminium materials shall have aluminium finish and be painted according to NAMA paint schedule for obstructions.

-(c) Painting
+(3) Painting

-All skeleton type structures must be painted to International Civil Aviation Organisation (ICAO) stipulations on obstruction painting.
-ICAO stipulates that:

-- (i) For structures up to 212 metres, the structure shall be given seven equal bands of red and white paint or orange and white paint. - (ii) For structures above 212 metres, nine bands of paint in alternating red and white or red and orange. - (iii)In all cases the top and bottom of the mast or tower must be painted red or orange. - (iv)Paint shall be non-gloss finish (matt). - (v) Mast and Towers shall in addition, be painted with base primer paint, one suitable under coat of red and white or orange and white followed by two coats of non-gloss (matt) paint.
+- (a) All skeleton type structures must be painted to International Civil Aviation Organisation (ICAO) stipulations on obstruction painting.
+ICAO stipulates that: - (i) For structures up to 212 metres, the structure shall be given seven equal bands of red and white paint or orange and white paint. - (ii) For structures above 212 metres, nine bands of paint in alternating red and white or red and orange. - (iii) In all cases the top and bottom of the mast or tower must be painted red or orange. - (iv) Paint shall be non gloss finish (matt). - (b) Mast and Towers shall in addition, be painted with base primer paint, one suitable under coat of red and white or orange and white followed by two coats of non gloss (matt) paint. - (4) Obstruction Lighting - (a) All mast and tower structures in Nigeria must conform strictly to ICAO / NAMA Guidelines with respect to obstruction lighting of tall structures as illustrated in Figure 2.21 of the First Schedule to these Guidelines and specified below: - (i) For every fifty metres of height above ground level, a tower shall have installed on it, one lamp on top and two lamps at the sides. - (ii) Obstruction lamps shall be maintained in a working condition at all times on all structures within 15 kilometres of an airport or helipad.

-(d) Obstruction Lighting

-All mast and tower structures in Nigeria must conform strictly to ICAO and NCAA Guidelines with respect to obstruction lighting of tall structures as illustrated in Figure 2.21 of Schedule 1 of this Guidelines and specified below:

-- (i) For every 50metres of height above ground level, a tower shall have installed on it, one lamp on top and two lamps at the sides. - (ii) Obstruction lamps shall be maintained in a working condition at all times on all structures within 15 kilometres of an airport or helipad. - (iii) Light intensity and colour specifications should be as provided hereunder:
+(b) Light intensity and colour specifications should be as provided hereunder: